cbbl-skku-org/HyPepTox-Fuse/README.md

   threshold: 0.5 # Classification threshold
 ```

+## Memory issue
+>⚠️ We recommend having at least 64GB of RAM for training and inference, as this code loads all data into RAM to minimize file reads.

+>ℹ️ If you have limited RAM, please modify the dataset module to `*_Load_One_Sample` in the training files (see `src/dataset_module.py`).

 ## Training models

 To reconstruct the results from the paper, you can run two following commands:

 ### NLP only